 HPL is a descendant of plastic making it one of the most durable decorative surface materials for the home.
 High pressure surfaces are also available with special performance enhancing properties including chemical, fire and wear resistance.
 All of these qualities mean HPL is perfect for those messy family mealtimes, special occasions and big get togethers where there’s a lot going on on and around the table.
 Other finishes such as matt and gloss are fit for everyday use.
 However, the extensive creation process of HPL means it is even more strong, durable and resistant to scratching.

 Used in science rooms and schhigh-pressures, a high pressure surface will have no trouble standing up to everyday use in your home!

 HPL can withstand a variety of common household chemicals such as washing-up liquid or antibacterial spray making it so easy to clean and maintain.

 Although incredibly durable, we advise with HPL that you stay away from corrosive chemicals such as descaling agents, oven cleaners, chlorine and acetone.
 Try to remove these straight away if they spill on the table’s surface.
 When cleaning your HPL table, never use a steel scourer, scourer pad, souring agent or similar products as this can scratch the surface.
 A soft microfiber cloth will do just the trick.

 How do I use it?

 As with all of our dining tables, we advise that you never place hot pots or pans directly on a HPL worktop without a trivet or stand, as this can damage the table surface over time.
-It goes without saying, but never pull an object with rough or ragged edges across the worktop as this can scratch the wonderfully smooth satin surface.
+It goes without saying, but never pull an object with rough or ragged edges across the worktop.

-If your HPL table has an extension leaf, clean the leaf along with the rest of the table to keep it looking a neat and uniform, being sure that it is fully dried before you store it away or place it back in the cradle.
+If your HPL table has an extension leaf, clean the leaf along with the rest of the table to keep it looking neat and uniform.
+Make sure that the leaf is fully dried before you store it away or place it back in the cradle.

 Why choose HPL?